epochblue/nanogen/README.rst

 =======

 ``nanogen`` exists solely so I can have a blogging platform I call my own.
-If other people find this useful and want to use it, that's wonderful but it's not a goal for this project.

 The platform is very intentionally bare bones and simple.
-The code is intentionally utilitarian and less-than-perfect.
+The code is intentionally utilitarian and realistically less-than-perfect.

 If you have an idea for a way to improve this without significantly increasing ``nanogen``'s complexity, please open an issue and let me know.
-If it's something I might use, then it'll get merged.
-If it isn't, then I'm sorry.

 If you're looking for a more fully-featured static site generator, may I recommend something like `Jekyll`_ or `Pelican`_ ?